Online breech courses

 Other courses and add-ons

 The 2020 Breech Research Update provides a comprehensive review of breech literature published in 2020.
 The course includes a 93-minute video that summarizes each publication, a reference list organized by topic, and Powerpoint slides.
-ACNM CEs pending.
+1 ACNM CE included.

-This course gives you one year of twice-monthly live sessions with Dr. David Hayes and Dr. Rixa Freeze.
-On even months we watch and discuss breech birth videos.
-Odd months are general Q&A. You will also receive access to the recordings (one per month).
+This course gives you one year of twice-monthly live sessions with David Hayes, Rixa Freeze, and/or Kristine Lauria.
+You will also receive access to the recordings.

 Conferences & special events